ering0427/Interactive-Lab-Hub/Lab 4/README.md

 **a.
 Document the design for your paper display.** (e.g. if you had to make it again from scratch, what information would you need?).
 Include interim iterations (or at least tell us about them).

 I designed a digital clock that can be placed on a desk.
 The user can switch the display between the 12-hour format and the 24-hour format by touching on the top face of the clock box.
+See Figure 1.

 **b.
 Make a video of your paper display in action.**